-This kosher for Passover noodle kugel is one of those Passover recipes doesn't taste like a Passover recipe.
+This kosher for Passover noodle kugel is one of those Passover recipes that doesn't taste like a Passover recipe.

-Whether it's thanks to the gluten-free trend, the growth of Chassidic communities that avoid gebrokts (matzo or matzo products mixed with water) or both, a lot of kosher for Passover-certified noodles have hit the market in recent years.
+Whether it's thanks to the gluten-free trend, the growth of Chassidic communities that avoid gebrokts (matzo or matzo products mixed with water), or both, a lot of kosher for Passover-certified noodles have hit the market in recent years.

-The noodles are generally made with potato and/or tapioca starch, so they've got a downside -- when boiled, they tend to stick together or come out gummy.
+The noodles are generally made with potato and/or tapioca starch, so they've got a downside—when boiled, they tend to stick together or come out gummy.
 That's a liability if you're trying to make pasta with red sauce, but it's actually kind of an asset when it comes to kugel.

 - 1 (12-ounce) package kosher for Passover wide noodles

 - 1 (16-ounce) container low-fat cottage cheese

 - 1 cup sugar